Azure/azure-sdk-for-net/sdk/core/Azure.Core.Expressions.DataFactory/README.md

 Typically, you will not need to install Azure.Core.Expressions.DataFActory; it will be installed for you when you install one of the client libraries using it.
-In case you want to install it explicitly (to implement your own client library, for example), you can find the NuGet package [here](https://www.nuget.org/packages/Azure.Core.Expressions.DataFactory).
+In case you want to install it explicitly (to implement your own client library, for example), you can find the NuGet package.

 ## Key concepts